MrBojken/TalentLink/README.md

 4. Copy your **Client ID** and **Client Secret**.

 5. In the Django Admin (/admin), navigate to **Social Applications** and add a new entry for Google with your credentials.

-### How to Contribute 🤝
+### Business Inquiries 🤝

-Contributions are welcome!
-If you have suggestions for new features, bug fixes, or improvements, please submit a pull request.
+ For collaboration or business inquiries, please contact me directly at [bojkentocila57@gmail.com].